edrissirokaya/WRO-Future-Engineer/README.md

 REPOSITORY  STRUCTURE

   * Documentation: Contains our research findings, design decisions, and technical specifications.
-  * Code: Houses our software codebase, including scripts, algorithms, and firmware.
+  * Code: Houses our software codebase.
   * Resources: Stores useful references, datasets, and external libraries.
   * Media: Includes images and videos related to our project.